5. Preprocessing tools¶

 trade-off between being comprehensive and operating at

 a reasonable speed.
-Higher numbers are more
+Lower numbers are more

 comprehensive but slower.) (default: 0)